smAIL-WS/uav_weed_detection/readme.md

 cd uav_weed_detection
 ```

+---

 ## Dataset Preparation

 The EWIS dataset used in this paper is publicly available on Mendeley Data: https://data.mendeley.com/datasets/6j5pxgf437/1.
 The dataset as published does not include train/test splits or growth stage stratification.
 Follow the steps below to prepare the dataset for training.

 ### Sample Dataset

 A small sample of the dataset is provided in `sample_ewis_data/` in the repository root.
 This can be used to verify your setup and test the training pipeline before running on the full dataset.
-The sample data is already in mmdetection-compatible format and the paths are pre-configured in all config files.
+The sample data is already in the required format and the paths are pre-configured in all config files.

 ---